ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

   exceeds the existing bandwidth, computation will slow down proportionally for everyone.

-* **Memory space**: While servers typically have a lot of memory, it is, again, a finite resource, and if the total memory requested by all active users exceeds existing memory, there will again be slow-downs.
+* **Memory**: While servers typically have a lot of memory, it is, again, a finite resource, and if the total memory requested by all active users exceeds existing memory, there will again be slow-downs.
 Memory related slow-downs, however, typically have vastly worse effects than computing-related slow-downs.
 If the total requested computing bandwidth exceeds available bandwidth by a factor of X, every individual computation will roughly slow down by a factor of X. If available memory is exceeded, on the other hand, the operating system will respond by "swapping" memory to and from the server's hard drives, which is *several orders of magnitude* slower than system memory, and excessive swapping can grind even a very powerful server to a virtual stand-still.
 It is therefore crucial that users be mindful of the memory requirements of the jobs they submit to a server.

-* **Hard drive space**: While again much larger than the hard drive space available on typical personal computers, this resource has a *hard* limit.
+* **Storage space**: While again much larger than the storage space available on typical personal computers, this resource has a *hard* limit.
 Once a server's hard drives are full, they are *full,* and no further data can be written to them.
 This will usually crash running operations of *all* active users, not just those started by the user who filled the hard drive, and thus cause significant losses.
-To avoid this cricital problem, servers typically limit the amount of hard drive space available to each user such that total usage can never exceed available space, meaning that if a user's program tries to use more than available hard drive space, only that user's program crashes.
+To avoid this critical problem, servers typically limit the amount of hard drive space available to each user such that total usage can never exceed available space, meaning that if a user's program tries to use more than available hard drive space, only that user's program crashes.
 Regardless, all users should be mindful of the amount of hard drive space their submitted jobs require.

-* **Hard drive bandwidth**: Writing data to or reading data from hard drives is *several orders of magnitude* slower than writing or reading data from memory.
+* **Storage bandwidth**: Writing data to or reading data from hard drives is *several orders of magnitude* slower than writing or reading data from memory.
 If the total hard drive bandwidth requested by all active users exceeds existing bandwidth, hard drive operations will slow down